Residency Regulations for Tuition Purposes

 Students who do not qualify as bona fide residents of the State of Hawaiʻi, according to the University of Hawaiʻi rules and regulations in effect at the time they register, must pay the nonresident tuition.
 An Official determination of residency status will be made prior to enrollment.
 Applicants may be required to provide documentation to verify residency status.
 Once classified as a nonresident, a student continues to be so classified during his/her term at the college until he/she can present clear and convincing evidence to the residency officer that proves otherwise.

 Some of the more pertinent University regulations follow.
 For additional information or interpretation, contact the residency officer in the Admissions Office.
-The complete rules and regulations are available on the left sidebar.
+The complete rules and regulations are available on the right sidebar.

 Definition of Hawaiʻi Residency